Mr-Atanu-Roy/NeuralNet/README.md

 An AI that can generate images as per your given prompt.
 I can generate anything, even if such thing does not exists.
 If it does not exists then it will generate it arificially.
 Currently it generated 3 images for each given prompt and each image is of size 256 x 256 pixels

+Authentication system is also added, which included signin, login, logout, email verification, reset password. user can access all the products(ChitChat, Artiflex and CodeGenie) only after signing up.

 ## Tech Stack

 **Client Side:** HTML, SCSS, TailwindCSS